Project management in Excel

-Project management, project scheduling, project planning … The process goes by many names, but it’s all the same thing really: safely and securely seeing a project to port preferably within an agreed deadline and budget, and keeping both customer and financial department happy.
+Project management, project scheduling, project planning … The process goes by many names, but it’s all the same thing really: safely and securely seeing a project to port preferably within an agreed scope, deadline and budget, and keeping both customer and financial department happy.

 Today, a plethora of tools offer professional project management: PPM, PRINCE2, SCRUM and the waterfall model, to name a few.
 Whatever you choose, you will always need to manage company workflows and deliveries efficiently.
 On the other hand, the type of system you choose can make a world of difference.
 Enter controversial solution: Excel as a project management tool.

 10 benefits: Excel for project management